em3ndez/tiny-web-server/README.md

 }
 ```

-In this example, a `TinyWeb.SocketClient` is created to connect to a WebSocket server running on `localhost` at port `8081`.
-The client performs a WebSocket handshake, sends a message to the `/chat` path, and prints the response received from the server.
+In this example, a `TinyWeb.SocketClient` is created to connect to a WebSocket server running on `localhost` at
+port 8081.
+The client performs a WebSocket handshake, sends a message to the `/chat` path, and prints the
+response received from the server.
+On the wire, the path and message are put in a specific structure for sending to
+the server.
+That's opinionated, whereas the regular HTTP side of TinyWeb is not.
+This is to make the webSockets
+appear within the same nested path structure of the composed server grammar.
+They're not really - not even the
+same port to the server.

+TODO: same example but using the JavaScript TinyWeb.SocketClient

 ### Two WebSockets with Different Paths